googleforgames/agones/site/content/en/docs/Guides/Client SDKs/cpp.md

 We may consider these types of features in the future, depending on demand.

-To begin working with the SDK, create an instance of it.
+To begin working with the SDK, create an instance of it:
 ```cpp
 agones::SDK *sdk = new agones::SDK();
 ```